juftin/adjuftments/README.md

     - The backend of `adjuftments` is a PostgreSQL database that stays in-sync with the data residing in `airtable`.
 The underlying schema and data structure is built with the [SQLAlchemy](https://www.sqlalchemy.org/) using the Declarative Base method.
+These are financial records, so the database is self hosted.
+Data is also persisted inside of `airtable` as well.
 - REST API
     - There are no services that connect to the PostgreSQL backend apart from the REST API.
-This REST API is built on top of [flask](https://flask.palletsprojects.com/), requires authorization using an API token embedded in headers, and uses Gunicorn as the underlying WSGI server.
+This REST API is built on top of [Flask](https://flask.palletsprojects.com/), requires authorization using an API token embedded in headers, and uses Gunicorn as the underlying WSGI Engine with multiple workers.
 - API Python Wrapper
     - To access the REST API, a Python Wrapper was built around it with the [requests](https://docs.python-requests.org/) module.
 The primary data refresh service is